rytis-paskauskas/TCPCam/README.md

 git clone https://github.com/rytis-paskauskas/TCPCam
 ```

-### Parameter configuration
+### Configuration
 ```sh
 idf.py menuconfig
 ```
 Customize TCPCam-related parameters in the "TCPCam Configuration" section.

 ### Build and flash
-This app follows the [standard ESP-IDF workflow](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#step-6-connect-your-device "ESP IDF build workflow").
+This project for the server follows the [standard ESP-IDF build workflow](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#step-6-connect-your-device "ESP IDF build workflow").

+The client can be built using the included `Makefile` but it is simple enough to be built manually.

 ### Build types
 It is possible to build for ESP32 without camera support using the provided test builds.

-Also, it should be possible to extend this app to other camera sensors by replacing `esp32cam.c` and providing an appropriate driver and a custom frame generator (not tested).
+Also, it should be possible to extend this app to other camera sensors by replacing `esp32cam.c` with an appropriate driver and providing a custom frame generator (this has not been tested).

-The menuconfig's "Image and Streaming settings > Build type" section provides several build options.
-The "Build with ESP32-CAMERA sensor" option should be chosen for 'production' builds.
+The menuconfig's *"Image and Streaming settings > Build type"* section provides several build options.

+The *"Build with ESP32-CAMERA sensor"* option should be chosen for 'production' builds.

 The other two build types can be used for testing purposes:
-- "Hello World" repeatedly transmits a string
+- *"Hello World"* repeatedly transmits a string
-- "Build with a JPEG test binary" repeatedly transmits a sample image file
+- *"Build with a JPEG test binary"* repeatedly transmits a sample image file

 ## Client
-A client is free to process the received frames any way it sees fit.
-Saving as files, or passing them to a HTTP streaming server are the two most likely use cases.
+Saving the received images as files, or passing them to a HTTP streaming server are two probable use types by a hypothetical client.
-Any client could be used, which has the flexibility to conform to the TCPCam's protocol (described below in **Usage**).
+Any client, able to conform to the TCPCam's simple protocol (described in #server-request-protocol, below) could be used.

 A simple (and optional) Linux client is provided with this project for testing purposes.
-It is a vanilla client implementation using BSD socket library.
+It is a client vanilla implementation using BSD socket library.
 The GNU Make system *might* be necessary to build it.
 ```sh
 cd client; make
 ```